tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         # Initialize the markov chain
         V_0 = np.random.randn(m, num_examples)

-        # Run the training for provided number of epochs
+        # Run the training for the provided number of epochs
         for _ in range(epochs):
-            # Emperically calculate the expectation using our markov chain.
+            # Empirically calculate the expectation using our Markov chain.
             Ew, Eb, Ec = self._gibbs_sampling(V_0, burn_in=burn_in, tune=tune)

             # Using the emperical estimates of the expectation, calculate